calpa/go-btc/README.md

 # go-btc

-Simple Go program that fetches the current BTC price from multiple centralized exchanges (Binance, OKX, Coinbase), prints them side by side, and shows the best bid/ask and spread.
+Simple Go program that fetches the current BTC price from multiple centralized exchanges (Binance, OKX, Coinbase, Bybit, Bitget), prints them side by side, and shows the best bid/ask and spread.

 ## Features